 - Altered Mental State (1 point)

 In any patient diagnosed with sepsis, immediate investigation and management steps are vital.

-These steps are commonly referred to as the ‘sepsis six’ and should be completed within 1 hour of diagnosing sepsis:
+These steps are commonly referred to as the “sepsis six” and should be completed within one hour of diagnosing sepsis:

-Further management may include assessment by ICU and commencing vasopressor agents (e.g. vasopressin), renal replacement therapy, and ventilator support.
+Further management may include assessment by intensive care teams and commencing vasopressor agents (e.g. vasopressin), renal replacement therapy, and ventilator support.

 - Chest X-ray (CXR)

 - Operative site assessment (via CT or US imaging)